Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 ### Runtime-determined Settings
 The following variables defines the environment aspects that can only be detected in runtime, we use RUNTIME_ namespace for these variables.

-This variables will not be set if technically not available(e.g. the program is provided to intepreter/etc. via stdin), or just not implemented yet
+These variables will not be set if technically not available(e.g. the program is provided to intepreter/etc. via stdin), or just not implemented yet

 #### RUNTIME_EXECUTABLE_FILENAME
 The running executable's filename(without the underlying path)